check here the figures of your municipality

-Official figures indicate that 12,690 patients have required hospitalization and 1,263 intensive care.
+This Friday the Ministry of Health reported that there are already 45 thousand 32 cases made up of Covid-19, which are distributed in one thousand 198 municipalities, 19 more locations than this Thursday.
+The Mexico City and the State of Mexico concentrate 20 thousand 26 of the cases, which represents 44.5 percent of the national total.

-The Ministry of Health reported that until this Friday it has a record of 31 thousand 522 cases of Covid-19, which are distributed in one thousand 60 municipalities in the country, 21 more municipalities than this Thursday.
+According to official data they have passed away 4 thousand 767 people diagnosed with this coronavirus, an increase in 290 deaths: Mexico City registers 997 deaths and the State of Mexico 667.

-In the following search engine you can locate your municipality and know the number of confirmed cases, hospitalization, access to the Intensive Care Unit, number of deceased people and the rate per 100,000 inhabitants:
+In the following search engine you can locate your municipality, know the number of confirmed cases, hospitalization, access to the Intensive Care Unit, number of deaths and the rate per 100,000 inhabitants:

 DATA